 Amelia-Rose Hughes (AGE), previously joined New College Stamford to student Health and Social Care and returned to the centre to study the Foundation Degree in Applied Studies (Early Childhood).
 Since completing her course in May, Amelia has been offered a role as a Special Educational Needs (SEN) Manager.

 Classmate, Gemma Scullion was also previously a Childcare student at New College Stamford before gaining employment at a local private primary school.
 During studying her Foundation Degree in Applied Studies (Early Childhood) Gemma was been offered a managerial position at the school with responsibility for a chain of nurseries.
 Thanks to her Foundation Degree, Gemma has just been offered a non-qualified teacher’s post at a primary school whilst she completes her BA (Hons) top up year and QTS teaching qualification.

 Sharni Halford (24) who studied the HND in Animal Management has been working in Scotland in Animal Rehabilitation since completing her course.
 She has been treating orphaned wildlife to realise them back in to the wild and now plans to go into the winter season working with seals.

 Sharni said “My course and experiences have sparked my love for Vetinary Medicine.
 I want to get as much experience as possible and then use my HND to top up to a full BSc Hons Vetinary Nursing Degree at University.
 That’s my dream!”

-If you are interested in studying a course at University Centre Stamford visit their Open Evening on Tuesday 12th October from 5pm – 8pm.
+If you are interested in studying a course at Higher Education Centre Stamford visit their Open Evening on Tuesday 12th October from 5pm – 8pm.
 For more information on University Level courses click here or call 01780 484311.